 Make no mistake about it, these little cigars aren’t pretty.
 They’re rolled well, but it’s easy to see that they don’t get the best tobacco to use or that they still have some learning to do when it comes to handling a chaveta.
 The wrapper leaf of the El Coloso has some jagged edges and several notable veins, though the color is a fairly uniform shade of medium-dark brown.
 Pre-light aroma shows some faint notes of hickory and earth, though it’s mild at best.
 The cold draw varied a bit, with one having a nice firmness and the other being a bit more straw-like.
 Neither showed a lot of flavors, though if anything, it’s got some soil and pure tobacco notes going on.

 In the second third, the El Coloso has developed some body, but no spice.
-It continues to burn very well with a fairly sharp burn line and never requiring a touch-up.
-The second cigar seemed to true in flavor, never changing flavors but holding course with its woody, earthy note that at times flashes some notes of leather to provide an additional layer of flavor.
+It continues to burn very well with a fairly sharp burn line and never requires a touch-up.
+The second cigar seemed truest in flavor, holding course with its woody, earthy note that at times flashes notes of leather to provide an additional layer of flavor.

 Into the final third, the aroma coming off this cigar continues to be the most impressive part.
 While the flavors are fairly dry, with leading notes of wood and earth and still no spice to speak of, the aroma has a richness that is unmistakable.
 In the final few puffs, the smoke becomes hotter and more bitter, but the cigar is still able to be taken down to the nub.
 There’s no reason to put this out except to save your fingertips from burning.